Got questions? Get in touch.

 The Maputo Private Hospital was one of the first private hospitals in Mozambique.
 It is fully equipped to deal with emergencies as well as obstetrics, paediatrics and radiology.
 Other private hospitals have opened since, and expats are advised to do careful research about the healthcare facilities in their area.

 For more complex procedures or specialist advice, expats often prefer to cross the border into South Africa.
 As a result, it is important that expats ensure their healthcare policy covers them for treatment in both countries.

 Mozambique lies in a malaria zone, so expats should take the necessary precautions.
 Avoiding mosquito bites by using nets, candles and sprays is recommended, but the safest way to avoid malaria is medication.
-Anti-malarial pills should be purchased before travelling to Mozambique but additional supplies are available at local pharmacies.
+Anti-malarial pills should be purchased before travelling to Mozambique but additional supplies are usually available at local pharmacies.

-Vaccinations for diphtheria, hepatitis A, tetanus and typhoid are also advised for those travelling or moving to Mozambique.
+Vaccinations for diphtheria, hepatitis A, tetanus and typhoid are advised for those travelling or moving to Mozambique.
 Bilharzia, a parasitic infection found in fresh water, is also a danger.
 Tap water in Mozambique is not safe to drink, so bottled or boiled water should be used instead.

 Mozambique has a high rate of HIV infection, so expats should actively take precautions to protect themselves.
 If there is any suspicion of exposure to HIV, antiretroviral drugs are available at private hospitals and clinics.

 Pharmacies in Mozambique tend to be limited to major cities and the capital, Maputo.
 Medications are mostly imported and everyday medicines are usually available, but because supply can be unreliable expats should always check the expiry dates.
 It is a good idea to know the generic name for important medications, as brand names vary from country to country.